Table of Contents

 When Is It Not A Smash?

-It is a common misconception that any powerful shot that is hit toward the opponent’s side is called a smash.
-However, as previously stated, a smash is a powerful shot aimed at the opponent’s court on a steep angle.
-Any other shot that doesn’t resemble this philosophy is not a smash.
+It is a common misconception that any forceful stroke that is aimed at the opponent’s side is a smash.
+However, as previously stated, a smash is a powerful shot that goes down sharply into the opponent’s court.
+Any other shot that doesn’t follow this principle is not a smash.

-There Is a Connection Between Lobs & Smashes (Overheads)
+Player’s Tactics: The Connection Between Lobs & Smashes

-There are two types of Lobs that exist in the Game of Pickleball.
+There are two types of Lobs, or pickleball lob, that exist in the Game of Pickleball.
 These are:

 Offensive Lob

 The purpose of an Offensive Lob is to fend off your opponent from the Non-Volley-Zone by sending the ball deep into their court.
-This would make it so that your opponent has to backpedal quite far to hit the ball and it can mess with their aim as well.
+It is an aggressive offensive shot that forces your opponent to backpedal, giving you control over the point.
+If executed successfully during a dink exchange, it can disrupt your opponent’s rhythm and aim.

 If you manage to throw a Lob deep enough during a dink exchange, you’ve successfully hit a good Lob.
 However, if you mess up and the opponent has the ball perfectly lined up over them, you can expect your opponent to hit you with a deadly smash.